cosmos/sdk-tutorials/starport-blog/04-http-create-post.md

 }
 ```

 Responses from an HTTP server provided by `blogcli rest-server` do not provide `Access-Control-Allow-Origin` headers.
-This prevents client-side application running from different domains/ports from making successful requests due to browser's CORS policy.
+This prevents client-side application running from different domains/ports from making successful requests due to most browsers' CORS policies.
 In production that can be managed by a web server like Nginx providing the right headers.
 In development we'll be using `local-cors-proxy` (`lcp`) to act as a proxy between our front-end and server.

 The commands under `scripts` work as follows: `preserve` runs first and launches `lcp` in background. `serve` launches a development server and `postserve` kills `lcp` process after you shutdown the server.